Embed a custom view

 $npm install @paid-ai/embed

 Pass a getToken callback that fetches a fresh token from your backend.
-The SDK calls getToken for the initial token and again automatically whenever a token expires — you do not need to manage refresh yourself.
+The SDK calls getToken for the initial token and again automatically whenever a token expires.
+You do not need to manage refresh yourself.

 1import { renderCustomView } from "@paid-ai/embed";